top of page

 Food, glorious food

-Khachapuri (bread stuffed with salty cheese) is a Georgian speciality, while khinkali are the country's famous dumplings.
-Khachapuri is a traditional Georgian dish of cheese-filled bread and lobio, a mixture of beans, coriander, walnuts, garlic, and onion.
+Khinkali are Georgia's famous dumplings.
+Khachapuri is a traditional Georgian dish of cheese-filled bread while lobio is a mixture of beans, coriander, walnuts, garlic, and onion.
 In Armenia be sure to try khoravats (barbecue meats), oghee (fruit vodka) and delicious fresh flat bread, known locally as lovash.
 Perhaps have it with tomatoes and goat cheese and have some gata (coffee cake) for dessert.
 In Azerbaijan, plov is prepared with saffron-covered rice and served with various herbs and greens.
 Kebabs and shashlik are other staples.

 Taste the wine (Georgia, Armenia)